Jacechidubem/algorithm-and-its-elements-/README.md

 # Algorithm: English Sentence Analyzer
 ## Description
-This  algorithm simply takes an inputed sentence and performs the operation listed below :
+This  algorithm simply takes a sentence as an input and performs the operation listed below :
   - Counts the total number of characters,(excluding spaces).
   - counts the total number of words.
   - counts the total number of vowels in the sentence.
-  ---

- Then it  uses a loop to scan through each character of the sentenece and checks:
-  - If the character is a vowel ('a,e,i,o,u'). then it increments the vowel counter.
-  - If the character is not a space , it increments the character counter.
-  - If the character is a space , it increments the word counter.

   ---
   ## pseudocode